 Remote sensing and Earth observation

-Earth observation data are used for mapping the spatial and temporal distribution of Earth surface objects and features and for estimating the distribution of properties such as land vegetation biomass and land or ocean surface temperature.
+Earth observation data are used for mapping the spatial and temporal distribution of Earth surface objects and features.
+It is also used for estimating the distribution of properties such as land vegetation biomass and land, or ocean surface temperature.